 - Please check only those criteria that are currently in place

 - Before submitting the application be sure to print a copy for your records

 Communities will be Certified in One of Five Categories Based on the 2010 Census:

 - Small: population between 4,300 – 13,999

 - Large: population between 30,000 - 79,999

 - Metro: population of 80,000 or more

-Each application will be reviewed by the Oklahoma Certified Healthy Communities staff.
+Each application will be reviewed by the Oklahoma Certified Healthy Communities staff at the Oklahoma State Department of Health.
 Applicants will not be competing with other communities in their population category; however, population size will determine the required number of points that must be met in each category of the application.
 Based on size of the community and the number of points earned in each of the four application categories, communities will be awarded a basic, merit or excellence certification.

 We’re excited that you have an interest in becoming a Certified Healthy Community.
 The application process for 2013 will begin August 1st and close November 1st with an awards ceremony to be held on February 13, 2014.

 If you have any questions or need more information please call Kathy Payne 405-271-9444 ext.
 56507.